Shibatsui/Randomizing-Eye-Minecraft-plugin/README.md

 Use `/randomizingeye stop` to turn off.

-Added parameter `all` for both commands.
+Parameter `all` for both commands impliments for all online players.
 ### Features
 * Some blocks like obsidian, portals, bedrock, end portal frame, are blacklisted, so game can be beaten.
 * You can break or use block before you look away from it.